DV-alertFebruary 3, 2016

 Domestic and family violence includes violence against women, children, the elderly and others.
 Such violence is not just physical, it can include emotional, sexual, social, spiritual, financial and verbal abuse, or stalking.
 Domestic and family violence is abuse or violence by a partner or ex-partner or family member, and the abuse occurs in all cultures and all socio-economic groups.
 People who experience domestic violence are often at risk of depression and can require counselling.

-How do I register?
-You can register to enrol for a DV-alert workshop.
-View the DV-alert workshop schedule via www.dvalert.org.au and click on your preferred workshop to begin the registration process.
-Download the Pre-enrolment Course Information before registering.
+How to Register: View the DV-alert workshop schedule via http://www.dvalert.org.au/ and click on your preferred workshop (look for ‘Sale’) to begin the registration process.